uzh-rpg/rpg_monocular_pose_estimator/README.md

 ### Installation of the package

-#### Dependencies
+#### System Dependencies

 The RPG Monocular Pose Estimator is built on the Robotic Operating System (ROS).
 In order to install the package, ROS has to be installed.

 - In order to install the Robot Operating System (ROS), please follow the instructions provided in the [link](http://wiki.ros.org).
 - Make sure you have properly set up a ROS catkin workspace as described [here](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).

-Additionally, the RPG Monocular Pose Estimator makes use of [OpenCV](http://opencv.org) for image processing and the [Eigen](http://eigen.tuxfamily.org) linear algebra library.
-These should come preinstalled with ROS, however, if the dependency is missing they can be installed from their respective websites:
+Additionally, the RPG Monocular Pose Estimator makes use of [OpenCV](http://opencv.org) for image processing and the [Eigen](http://eigen.tuxfamily.org) linear algebra library. **These should come preinstalled with ROS**, however, if the dependency is missing they can be installed from their respective websites:

 - To install OpenCV, follow the installation instructions provided on the OpenCV [website](http://opencv.org).